baldwindavid/simply_authem/README.md

 - I don't want to mess with setting up a users table or even touching my database.
 In fact, I don't want to make many authentication decisions at this point.
 But I do need my User model to act like an ActiveRecord model.
 - I need to be able to easily add fields to my User/Account model.
 - I don't want to mess with setting up a Sessions controller and associated routing (`login_path`, `logout_path`, etc.)
-- I need conventional method names available (`current_user`, `logged_in?`, `authorized?`) to be able to upgrade to a more robust system (Authlogic, Clearance, Restful Authentication) with little to no change to my application.
+- I need to be able to easily customize the method names for my authentication `before_filter` and `current_user` to be able to upgrade to a more robust system (Authlogic, Clearance, Restful Authentication) with little to no change to my application.
 - I have less than 10 users to authenticate.
 - I need to be able to authenticate on the email or username or login or email and username or any other field.
 - I don't want anything other than a tiny yaml configuration file within my application code.